Table of Contents

 Covered area: The actual area under the roof plus the walls, pillars, and balconies.
 It is approximately 8 to 10% more than the carpet area.

-Plinth area: It is the covered built-up area measured at the floor level of any storey or the floor level of the basement of a building and is approximately 10 to 20% more than the carpet area.
+Plinth area: It is the covered built-up area measured at the floor level of any storey or the floor level of a building's basement and is approximately 10 to 20% more than the carpet area.

 Frequently Asked Questions